bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 ![](./3-19-images/media/image378.png){width="4.0in"
 height="2.264957349081365in"}

-In the last lesson, we set our **setTimeout** to wait seven seconds and then fade out the paragraph that&apos;s in there over two seconds and when that&apos;s done, increment the counter and run content rotator again.
+In the last lesson, we set our <b>setTimeout</b> to wait seven seconds and then fade out the paragraph that&apos;s in there over two seconds and when that&apos;s done, increment the counter and run content rotator again.
 Now we just have to handle the case of what happens if we&apos;re on the last